jacrooty/jacrooty.github.io/index.md

-## 21st Century Product Development
+## Building Products of the Future

-> Team leadership, coordinating cross-functional teams and shepherding products and features though its lifecycle is a practice that must be constantly honed.
+> The new model for product leadership and future enterprise is coordinating high performance, cross-functional teams working in around the globe and mastering the process of orchestrating people and processes though its flexible lifecycle to create high-value offerings.
+Special emphasis in the areas of:

 * Agile Hybrid Product Management
 * Technical Global Marketing